Lowenmaxx/SOC-Automation-Project/README.md

 ### Configure Wazuh agent

-Step 1: on the Windows 10 VM open File Explorer and go to c:\Program Files (x86)\ossec-agent
+Step 1: on the Windows 10 VM, open File Explorer and go to c:\Program Files (x86)\ossec-agent

-Step 2: Open ossec.conf with notepad in admin mode
+Step 2: Open ossec.conf with Notepad in admin mode

 Step 3: make a backup of the file before making any edits.

 Step 4: Scroll down to Log analysis and copy one of the local file tags
 ![image](https://github.com/Lowenmaxx/SOC-Automation-Project/assets/112909141/9ea8c373-202f-4db8-bba4-f2316cd6bc01)

-Step 5: We need to add the sysmon ID to the ossec.conf to find it open event viewer. click on the arrow for Applications and Services > Microsoft > Windows > Sysmon.
+Step 5: We need to add the sysmon ID to the ossec.conf to find it in the open event viewer.
+Click on the arrow for Applications and Services > Microsoft > Windows > Sysmon.

-Step 6: Right click Operational and click Properties copy the full name.
+Step 6: Right-click Operational, click Properties, and copy the full name.

 Step 7: go back to the ossec.conf file and replace where it says application with the full name you copied.![image](https://github.com/Lowenmaxx/SOC-Automation-Project/assets/112909141/4179c43c-ec32-4998-9a32-b2449d2f9dd0)![image](https://github.com/Lowenmaxx/SOC-Automation-Project/assets/112909141/666cafe2-3b8a-40a3-ae59-056d24b5737d)

-Extra Information: if you wanted the wazuh agent to report things related to powershell you can do the same steps done for sysmon for powershell instead.
+Extra Information: If you want the Wazuh agent to report things related to PowerShell, you can follow the same steps for Sysmon for PowerShell instead.

-Step 8: remove evrything from the Log analysis except for the Sysmon and active-response to make it easier for us to see the events we want to see.
+Step 8: Remove everything from the Log analysis except for the Sysmon and active response to make it easier for us to see the events we want to see.

-Step 9: open services and restart Wazuh service (always do this after changing configuarations.
+Step 9: open services and restart the Wazuh service (always do this after changing configurations)